 The initial roll-out will see 6,800 premises connected to the network over the next four months, with plans to further increase coverage as the network expands.

-The new wireless network is being constructed by Lancashire-based company Internexus, while the broadband is being delivered to consumers and businesses by internet service provider 6G Internet.
+The new wireless network is being constructed by Lancashire-based company IX Wireless, while the broadband is being delivered to consumers and businesses by internet service provider 6G Internet.

-Neil Knighton, communications manager for Internexus, said: “The new Internexus wireless broadband network will result in Blackpool having some of the fastest internet in the UK.
+Neil Knighton, communications manager for IX Wireless, said: “The new IX Wireless wireless broadband network will result in Blackpool having some of the fastest internet in the UK.

-“As a gigabit capable town, more residents and businesses will be able to take advantage of technology and services that are at the cutting edge of what is possible.
+“As a gigabit capable town, more residents and businesses in Blackpool will be able to take advantage of technology and services that are at the cutting edge of what is possible.

 “We are working hard to ensure the new network is rolled out over the next two years and we’re very excited to see the impact this new technology will have for the residents of Blackpool.”

 Because the new network is delivered by wireless transmitters installed on roof-tops, telecommunication masts, monopoles and street poles, there will be very few road closures or disruptions commonly associated with digging up roads to lay fibre-optic cables.
 It also means that residents will be able to get ultrafast broadband without needing a telephone line.